rongyaw/quali/README.md

 **Operation steps**
 1. Clone this repo into the /f1tenth_gym_ros directory and rebuild the package.
-2. When in phase 1a of qualifying mode(2 lap rush), use planner_fast.launch file.
+2. Use planner_fast.launch file to start running.
 ```bash
 $ roslaunch f1tenth_gym_ros planner_fast.launch
 ```